hyperledger-archives/grid-rfcs/0000-catalog.md

 Address of the Catalog to be deleted

-### CatalogReplicateAction
+### CatalogUpdateAction
-CatalogReplicateAction adds a new catalog to state.
+CatalogUpdateAction adds a new catalog to state.
 The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the delete transaction.
 (Organizations and agents are defined by the Pike smart contract.)

-message CatalogReplicateAction {
+message CatalogUpdateAction {
     // GS1 Company Prefix from owner + catalog_id are use as
     // a composite key for determining the state address string owner = 1;